paulshuker/coppafisher/docs/omp.md

 Step 1 is now repeated on the remaining pixels unless $i$ is $\text{max\_genes}$ (i.e. the last iteration).

-??? info "Why are the final coefficients set like this?"
+??? info "Why not use the scores from step 1 as the coefficients?"

-    If you remember from [step 1](#1-next-gene-assignment), the assigned gene is given a preliminary score similar to step 3's score.
-But, this score is not used as the final OMP coefficients.
+    If you recall, from [step 1](#1-next-gene-assignment), the assigned gene is given a preliminary score similar to step 3's score.
+This score is not used as the final OMP coefficients (but, we did try).
 This is because the pleminary score has lowered the scores because they overlap with other genes.
 In other words, the scores are lowered by brightness in other rounds-channel pairs.

     The step 3 scoring method gets around this.
 Assuming that all gene assignments are perfect, by subtracting those assignments off except gene g, then gene g is given a fairer chance of scoring highly, hopefully without the